amyroseee/Winlator-LSFG/README.md

 Based on Winlator by **brunodev85**.

-LSFG-VK and other third-party components belong to their respective authors.
+LSFG-VK and other third-party components belong to their respective authors

 ## Disclaimer